ICI3D/MMED/preparation/index.md

 Please let us know if you have trouble installing any of the above software!

-> **Note:** Even if you are not bringing a laptop to the Clinic, you will need access to a computer with both R and R Studio installed to prepare for the Clinic.
+> **Note:** _If you will be bringing a laptop to the Clinic_, please be sure to install all the required software on your machine before your arrival.
+Please also note that you will need to have administrative permissions on the laptop you bring to the Clinic. _Even if you are not bringing a laptop to the Clinic_, you will need access to a computer with both R and R Studio installed to prepare for the Clinic.

 ### 3. Introductory tutorials